 1. UIViewComponent → uses ParentElement, then queries by element name

-2. UIDocument → uses rootVisualElement, then queries by element name
+2. PanelRenderer → uses the visual tree delivered by the renderer's reload callback, then queries by element name

-3. GetComponent / GetComponentInParent → auto-discovers a UIDocument on the same GameObject or parents
+3. GetComponent / GetComponentInParent → auto-discovers a PanelRenderer on the same GameObject or parents

-When a UIViewComponent is assigned, the Fade Trigger field appears and Activate On Enable / UI Document are hidden — activation is driven by UIView lifecycle events instead.
+When a UIViewComponent is assigned, the Fade Trigger field appears and Activate On Enable / Panel Renderer are hidden — activation is driven by UIView lifecycle events instead.

 UIRenderSettings